MSE-487 / 4 credits

 Required courses

 Algebra 1 Analysis 1 to 4, and probability and Statistics classes of the EPFL BA curriculum, or equivalent.
-Basic computational skills using Mathematica, Python or others.
+Basic materials science concepts seen at the Bacheleor level.

 Learning Outcomes